The Complete Guide to Testing ChatGPT Apps and MCP Apps (April 2026)

 toolfile to mock by name (matchessrc/tools/show_counter.ts) - Shows

-userMessagein the simulator chat interface - Sets
+userMessagein the inspector chat interface - Sets

 toolInputwith mock input accessible viauseToolData() - Provides